Graduate Student Handbook: Additional Information For All Students

 ECE students are expected to complete their degrees in a timely manner.
 It is understood that professional conferences, internships, employment opportunities, vacations, family obligations, and personal emergencies may warrant time away from school.
 In addition, accurate student contact information must be maintained on the OSCAR system.
 The ECE Notice of Absence form is located in the ECE Academic Office.

-Students travelling away from campus during times other than formal break periods (or who will be away from campus longer than a scheduled break period, holiday, or weekend), must file an “Absence Request” form with the ECE Graduate Affairs Office.
-This form, located on the ECE Website, is prepared by the student and must be reviewed by the student’s advisor.
-If the advisor supports the absence request, he/she should sign the form which is then submitted to the ECE Graduate Affairs Office for a final review and approval decision.
+Students traveling away from campus during times other than formal break periods (or who will be away from campus longer than a scheduled break period, holiday, or weekend), must file an “Absence Request” form found in the ECE Graduate Affairs Office.
+The form is prepared by the student and must be approved by the student’s advisor.
 Not all absence requests are approved.
 It should be noted that these forms do help us to locate a student in case of an emergency or some other valid reason requires knowledge of their whereabouts.

 International students (those holding F or J visas) must check in with the Office of International Education before traveling away from Georgia Tech.
 Students traveling abroad should be aware of global conditions that may impede their return to Tech.